Climate Crisis Response

 Having analysed our research, we wrote the Climate Crisis Response paper below for our Board, who approved it in June of this year.
 The paper includes a range of policies and procedures that we’re going to put into practice over the course of the coming years.
 We’ll start with the lightbulbs and move on from there to the leadwork!

 Please feel free to adapt our policies and procedures yourself if they suit.
-Bare in mind that every building and organisation is different, so you may need to tinker with the wording to make sure it works for you.
+Bear in mind that every building and organisation is different, so you may need to tinker with the wording to make sure it works for you.
 If you’d like any further advice, please feel free to get in touch with our Director Susan – firstname.lastname@example.org – who’ll be happy to give support.
 Alternatively, take a look at Historic Environment Scotland’s Climate Action Plan for more detailed information.